lamoureux-lab/Dock2D/docs/source/api/Dock2D.Models/Dock2D.Models.Sampling/Dock2D.Models.Sampling.rst

 Sampling/
 ================

-Sampling based model training that sample a subset of the space of rotations and translations.
+Sampling based model training that samples a subset of the space of rotations and translations.
 Functioning examples of scripts used to train the Sampling models are below.